SignX: Continuous Sign Recognition in Compact Pose-Rich Latent Space: Methodology for Building Sign Language Latent Space

 \paragraph{Dataset Preparation.} Our process of constructing the rich pose latent space utilize a linguistically annotated ASL dataset of continuous signing: the ASLLRP SignStream® 3 Corpus \cite{neidle2022asl}.
 This dataset contains over 80 hours of American Sign Language (ASL) videos with synchronized front view, side view, and facial close-up recordings.
-These videos have been linguistically annotated using SignStream® \cite{neidle2018} software (see \href{https://www.bu.edu/asllrp/SignStream/3/}{https://www.bu.edu/asllrp/SignStream/3/}), providing detailed manually annotated gloss labels, sign types, handshape information, and non-manual grammatical markers.
+These videos have been linguistically annotated using SignStream® \cite{neidle2018} software , providing detailed manually annotated gloss labels, sign types, handshape information, and non-manual grammatical markers.
 The dataset comprises 2,127 utterances with 17,522 sign tokens, plus an additional set of 542 sentences from DawnSignPress.

 For video processing, we apply five pose extraction models: SMPLer-X \cite{cai2023smplerx} for accurate 3D human body parameters, DWPose \cite{yang2023effective} for real-time 2D keypoint detection, MediaPipe \cite{MediaPipe} for lightweight 3D pose prediction, PrimeDepth \cite{zavadski2024primedepth} for hand depth information, and Sapiens segmentation \cite{khirodkar2024sapiens} for fine-grained body part segmentation.
 Unlike previous approaches, our preprocessing strategy retains some incomplete or slightly occluded video samples to enhance model robustness to quality variations in real-world scenarios.
 Videos are standardized to 30fps and processed at uniform spatial resolution.
 We extract multimodal pose features from all videos to form a unified representation space.